-ALCO is the key goverance forum for Treasury and Treasury Risk.
-ALCO is held on a monthly basis where Treasury presents all key metrics/reports related to Market Trading Risk, Liquidity Risk, and Interest Rate Risk in the Banking Book (IRRBB) as of the particular month end date.
+CCC is the key goverance committee for Treasury and Treasury Risk.
+CCC is held on a monthly basis where Treasury presents all key metrics/reports related to Market Trading Risk, Liquidity Risk, and Interest Rate Risk in the Banking Book (IRRBB) as of the particular month end date.
+These metrics against limits are also presented in UAE Risk Management Committee (RMC).